szabgab/awesome-for-non-programmers/README.md

 ## Contributing to this list

 If you'd like to add an item, please provide a brief description what non-programmers can do and how can they contribute to that project.
 Include a link directly to the page that explains how and what to contribute..

+##
+Best way to Begin Coding

+Start With GitHub and make it easier for the Developing

+##

 ## License